Electric Vehicle History

 In the late 1890s electric vehicles (EVs) outsold gasoline cars ten to one.
 EVs dominated the roads and dealer showrooms.
 Some automobile companies, like Oldsmobile and Studebaker actually started out as successful EV companies, only later did they transition to gasoline-powered vehicles.
 In fact, the first car dealerships were exclusively for EVs.

 In the late 1960s and early 1970s, there was a rebirth of EVs prompted by concerns about air pollution and the OPEC oil embargo.
-In the early 1990s, a few major automakers resumed production of EVs – prompted by California 's landmark Zero Emission Vehicle (ZEV) Mandate.
+In the early 1990s, a few major automakers resumed production of EVs – prompted by California 's landmark Zero Emission Vehicle Mandate.
 Those EVs were produced in very low volumes – essentially hand-built like their early predecessors.
-However, as the ZEV mandate was weakened over the years, the automakers stopped making EVs – Toyota was the last major auto maker to stop EV production in 2003.
+However, as this mandate began to weaken over the years, the automakers stopped making EVs – Toyota was the last major automaker to stop EV production in 2003.
 Thanks to the efforts by DontCrush.com some of these production EVs were saved from the crusher.

 Sources: EAA historical archives, "The Electric Vehicle and the Burden of History”, David A. Kirsch.
 "The Lost Cord: The Story Tellers History of the Electric Car”, Barbara E. Taylor.
 "Taken For a Ride”, Jack Doyle.